drpetersonfernandes/SimpleLauncher/README.md

 ## Technical Details

-Simple Launcher is developed in C# using Windows Presentation Foundation (WPF) and Microsoft .NET Core 9 Framework.
+Simple Launcher is developed in C# using Windows Presentation Foundation (WPF) and Microsoft .NET 9 Framework.
 This program is Windows-only and has been tested on Windows 11.

 ## Support the Project